Islamic glass: Early Islamic glass: mid-7th to late 12th century

 Unlike relief cutting, trail application, or thread trailing, allowed decoration with hot glass.
 The glassblower would manipulate molten glass while still malleable and create patterns, handles, or flanges.
 While cutting reached the height of its popularity from the 9th–11th centuries CE, thread-trailing became more widely used during the 11th–12th centuries, when Seljuq glassmakers were considered at the height of their skill.

 Mould-blowing, based on Roman traditions from the 1st century CE, is another specialized technique that spread widely throughout the Islamic Mediterranean world during this period.
 Two distinct types of moulds are known archaeologically; a two-part mould made up of separate halves, and the 'dip' mould, whereby the viscous glass is placed entirely inside one mould.
 The moulds were often made of bronze, although there are examples of some being ceramic.
 Moulds also often included a carved pattern; the finished piece would take on the shape and style of the mould (Carboni and Adamjee 2002).
 With these advances in glassmaking technology, artisans began to stylize and simplify their designs, emphasizing designs with "no foreground or background" and "plain but beautiful vessels".

 A final decorative technology that is a distinct marker of the Early Islamic Period is the use of painted lustre decoration.
 While some scholars see this as a purely Islamic invention originating in Fustat, others place the origins of lustre decoration in Roman and Coptic Egypt during the centuries preceding the rise of Islam.
-Staining glass vessels with copper and silver pigments was known from around the 3rd century AD, although true lustre technology probably began sometime between the 4th and 8th centuries AD.
+Staining glass vessels with copper and silver pigments was known from around the 3rd century, although true lustre technology probably began sometime between the 4th and 8th centuries.
 Lustre painting on glass involves the application of copper and silver pigments, followed by a specific firing that allows for the ionic exchange of Ag+ and Cu+ with the glass, resulting in a metallic sheen fully bound to the vessel.
 Regardless of its specific origins, lustre decoration was a key technology in glass production that continued to develop throughout the Early Islamic Period, and spread not only geographically, but also to other material industries in the form of lustreware glazed ceramics.